diodechain/website/_posts/2023-08-16-NGO-and-mission-team-communication.md

 **Communication:**

 Anonymous chat that shields identity with encryption allows for private and group messaging as Diode ensures that sensitive data remains confidential.
 Whether it's an international mission organization or company with a global team, Diode offers secure communication with easy to use tools that work for teams requiring agility.
-Your teams can quickly and securely access each other no matter where they are in the world.
+Teams can quickly and securely access each other no matter where they are in the world.

 #### Get Started with Diode: